 That's my perspective and invariably you'll have your own, but one thing you'll notice is that the Atomic Testing Museum focuses on the record of events and history, not ideology.
 It just tells it like it is.

-The Nevada Test Site section of the Atomic Testing Museum is permanent and larger so it has more to see in it.
-I recommend you begin there before seeing the Area 51 exhibit next to it.
+The Nevada Test Site section of the Atomic Testing Museum is permanent and larger so it has more to see there.
+I recommend you begin there before seeing any other exhibit, which for me was the Area 51 exhibit next to it.

 I went from the amazement of the Atomic Age and the Nevada Test Site right into the otherworldly UFO program featured in the other section of the Atomic Testing Museum - Area 51.

-Unlike the Nevada Test Site part of the Museum, they don't allow photos or videos to be taken in the Area 51 exhibit so be aware of that if you were counting on being able to do that.
+Unlike the Nevada Test Site part of the Museum, they don't allow photos or videos to be taken inside of the Area 51 exhibit so be aware of that if you were counting on being able to do that.

 That's why I only have pictures that I took of the outside of this exhibit.